 Alternatively you can email or post your application.
 Download the application form and return it to Licensing@north-herts.gov.uk or post to:

 We aim to acknowledge your application within three working days.
 We will consider your application and arrange to visit your premises.

 It is in the public interest that the authority must process your application before it can be granted.
-If you have not heard from us within a 35 day calendar period, please contact us online if you applied through the GOV.UK website, or using the contact details below.
+If you have not heard from us within 35 days, please contact the Licensing team on Licensing@north-herts.gov.uk or use our Contact us page.

-If you make any changes to your business that relate to the licence, including changes to the premises or the people undertaking skin piercing, you need to tell us so that we can consider if changes to the licence are required.
+If you make any changes to your business that relate to the licence, including changes to the premises or the people undertaking skin piercing, you need to inform us.
+These changes can include but are not limited to the following: